SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 ```
 $ cat wordlist.txt
-password
+Value
 $ ./hashcat wordlist.txt --stdout -g 100000 | sort -u | wc -l
 20473
 ```

 What I'm trying to show here is how inefficient the random rules actually are (and always have been).
 They produce tons of duplicate work.

-As you can see from the above example, only 20473 of 100000 tested passwords of the produced random candidates are unique - and the remaining 80% is just wasted time.
+As you can see from the above example, only 20473 of 100000 tested Values of the produced random candidates are unique - and the remaining 80% is just wasted time.

 I cannot believe that I've never thought about this in detail, but now the hashcat brain brings this to an end: